 Fitch had said in a report last month that the new rules would have pushed public sector banks to raise “substantial” amounts of extra capital, beyond the estimated Rs 1.9-trillion infusion promised by the Centre for the two-year period to the end of this month.

 The rulebook would have required banks to make provisions

-had delayed the implementation of the new accounting rules last year, saying that it needed legal changes and more preparatory work by the public sector banks.
+The RBI had delayed the implementation of the new accounting rules last year, saying that it needed legal changes and more preparatory work by the public sector banks.
 The rulebook would have required banks to make provisions if they could see a loan going sour, instead of waiting for the borrower to start missing payments.

 Before RBI made the announcement, Parthasarathi Mukherjee, chief executive officer of Lakshmi Vilas Bank Ltd, had said that had the rules been enacted this year, the impact on banks would have been less this year than the last.
 By virtue of taking hefty provisions and write-offs in past years, there were early signs that asset quality was improving, Mukherjee said.

 “The system has overall mostly seen through its challenges on asset quality,” Mukherjee added.